-The following licence and copyright agreement is valid for any EGU General Assembly 2023 abstract as well as corresponding display materials and presentations uploaded alongside the abstracts.
+The following licence and copyright agreement is valid for any EGU General Assembly 2023 abstract as well as corresponding supplementary materials and presentations uploaded alongside the abstracts.

-By submitting an abstract or uploading display materials and presentations, the authors certify that they have read and agreed to the following terms:
+By submitting an abstract or uploading supplementary materials and presentations, the authors certify that they have read and agreed to the following terms:

 - The authors are authorized by their co-authors to enter into these arrangements.

 - The publication of the work described has been approved by all the author(s) and by the responsible authorities – tacitly or explicitly – of the institutes where the work has been carried out, and that neither the abstract nor the supplementary materials or presentations infringe copyright or any other rights by third parties.

 - The work does not contain content that is unlawful, abusive, or constitute a breach of contract or of confidence or of commitment given to secrecy.